acm-uiuc/til/_til/javascript/splat-arguments-to-a-function.md

+---
-# Splat Arguments To A Function
+title: Splat Arguments To A Function
+catagory: javascript
+---

 Often times you have a function that takes a certain set of arguments.
 Like the following `adder` function: